GeminiDRSoftware/GMMPS/html/_sources/example3.rst.txt

    *Prioritizing targets and adjusting slit geometries in the OT window.*

-In this example we arbitrarily select some of the brighter nots in the
+In this example we arbitrarily select some of the brighter knots in the
-nebulae: click on the green squares in the image display, and then on the pink *Priority 1* button.
+nebulae: click (or shift-click if you want to select several at once) on the green squares in the image display, and then on the pink *Priority 1* button.

 For the lower right compact nebula, we use shorter slit lengths of 1.5